Skip to main content

 What's the penalty if we get breached?

-Civil penalties for the most serious violations run up to $2,190,294 per year per violation category (Tier 4 inflation-adjusted cap effective January 28, 2026).
-Add notification costs, legal fees, state penalties, and reputational damage.
+Civil penalties for the most serious violations run up to $2,190,294 per year, per violation category (the Tier 4 inflation-adjusted cap effective January 28, 2026), before notification costs, legal fees, state penalties, and reputational damage.

 Do we have time before the new rule takes effect?

 The proposed rule has not been finalized as of mid-2026.
-Once it is, covered entities get roughly 240 days to comply (60-day effective date plus 180-day compliance window).
+Once it is, covered entities get roughly 240 days to comply (a 60-day effective date plus a 180-day compliance window).
 Starting now is the cheapest path.

 Can we just buy HIPAA-compliant software and be done?